Skip to content

 In database management systems, both keys are used to establish relationships between tables.
 Although both types of constraints are used to ensure data integrity, they serve different purposes.

 A primary key is a column or group of columns in a table that uniquely identifies each row in that table.
 It is a unique identifier that cannot be duplicated within the same table.
-A primary key is used to ensure the integrity of entities, which means that each row in the table represents a unique entity.
+It is used to ensure the integrity of entities, which means that each row in the table represents a unique entity.
 Primary keys are essential for indexing, sorting, and searching data, and are also used to establish relationships between tables.

 A foreign key, on the other hand, is a column or set of columns in a table that references the primary key of another table.
 It is used to enforce referential integrity, which means that the values in their column must match the values in the primary key column of the referenced table.
 In this way, they establish relationships between tables and ensure that data remains consistent across multiple tables.